BrianSeong99/Agglayer_UnifiedBridge/README.md

 ## 0. Background

 ### L2s and Fragmentation
-As more L2 solutions emerge, a key challenge is ecosystem fragmentation.
+As more L2 chains emerge, a key challenge is ecosystem fragmentation.
 Fragmentation occurs when various L2s operate in silos, each with its own transaction processing, user base, and protocols.
 This creates several issues:

-1. **Liquidity Fragmentation**: Liquidity is spread across multiple L2s, making it challenging to access a unified pool of assets for trading or lending.
+1. **Liquidity Fragmentation**: Liquidity is spread across multiple L2s, making it challenging to access a unified pool of assets when transacting.
 Users on one L2 cannot easily interact with assets on another, which reduces overall liquidity effectiveness.
 2. **User Experience (UX) Issues**: Users must bridge assets across multiple L2s and adapt to different wallets, transaction formats, and fee structures, leading to a fragmented user experience.
 This can discourage adoption and reduce ease of access.
-3. **Developer Complexity**: Developers must often build custom solutions for each L2, which increases development costs and creates inconsistent experiences across L2s.
+3. **Developer Complexity**: Developers must often build custom infrastructure for each L2, which increases development costs and creates inconsistent experiences across L2s.
 Standardization is difficult, and ensuring cross-L2 compatibility can be resource-intensive.
 4. **Security Risks**: Fragmented systems increase potential attack vectors, as users rely on multiple bridges, sequencers, and contracts.
 Any vulnerability in one L2 can potentially affect assets and users across the ecosystem.
 5. **Coordination Challenges**: Governance and decision-making across different L2s can be disjointed, making it hard to create a unified approach to updates, standards, or improvements.
 This could hinder the collective growth of the ecosystem.

 ### What is AggLayer

 The AggLayer serves as an interoperability layer for cross-chain interactions among the chains connected to it.
-The AggLayer provides trustless messaging and liquidity sharing across connected chains, making it a more specialized solution than general-purpose protocols like Wormhole, Axelar, or LayerZero.
+The AggLayer provides trustless messaging and liquidity sharing across connected chains, making it a more specialized protocol that focuses on asset than general-purpose protocols.
 However, it is not just a bridge; it's designed to handle native asset transfers and cross-chain execution, providing high security and low latency for connected chains.

 ## 1. Introduction to Unified Bridge

 The Unified Bridge (Prev.
-LxLy bridge) is an interoperability solution aimed at enabling cross-chain communication among AggLayer connected Networks.
+LxLy bridge) is an interoperability layer aimed at enabling cross-chain communication among AggLayer connected chains.
 It enables the interaction between different networks such as L2 to L2, L1 to L2, and L2 to L1.

 ### Why do we need Unified Bridge